DIY Wood Spice Shelf

 Step 1.
 Make the Sides

 Cut two pieces of wood to length for the sides.
-Use the template (at the end of the free plan) to trace the curved details onto each side panel.
+Use the template (included with the plan) to trace the curved details onto each side panel.
 I used painter’s tape to help keep the template in position while I traced.

 💡 TIP: When printing the PDF template, be sure to set the scale to 100%.
 Use scissors to cut out the template and then join the pieces with tape.